Bariyizi, Felicien: Country Manager

-Ngirinshuti Jonas: Enterprise ManagerAfter achieving my secondary studies in 2007 with A2 degree in electronics and telecommunications, I had an ambition of using whatever energy, skills and talents learnt from historical living conditions as my contribution to support the Rwandan community.
-I am married and we have 2 children, Christian and Concordia.
+Ngirinshuti, Jonas: Enterprise ManagerAfter achieving my secondary studies in 2007 with A2 degree in electronics and telecommunications, I had an ambition of using whatever energy, skills and talents learnt from historical living conditions as my contribution to support the Rwandan community.
+I am married to Honorette and we have 2 children, Christian and Concordia.
+We are also fostering a 3rd child, Emmanuel.
 I have served in different places – as a teacher in Cyibumba primary school, in Helpage Rwanda / HIMO in environment protection, and as accountant of health insurance.
+I invented a Rwandan sporty game known as Boneza Ball in 2011 and officially registered it in 2015.
+It is developing through clubs, associations and equipment producers.
+In 2017 I won the Rusizi district young innovator award for invention and social enterprise innovation.

-Omoit Alex: Education ManagerI was born in 1982 and, after doing my Grade III teacher certificate, I taught for two years in Uganda and two years in Rwanda in private schools.
-As the Education Officer, you are a teacher at the same time as the administrator.
-The years I have been doing this job I have gained more experience in working with the Head teachers, Teachers and students in schools.
-With gratitude from me, I thank the entire staff, UK Managers and the Trustees of this wonderful organization for all they do for the country and accepting me into the team in improving the Education system.
+Omoit, Alex: Education ManagerI was born in 1982.
+I have a Grade III teacher certificate and I taught for two years in Uganda and two years in Rwanda in private schools.
+I started working at Rwanda Aid in January 2010.
+My job involves mentoring, sponsorship and sports for Rwanda.
+I do enjoy my job because I meet different people with different experience including children in schools.
+I got married in 2016 and I have one daughter.
+I thank the entire staff, UK Managers and the Trustees of this wonderful organization for all they do for the country and accepting me into the team in improving the Education system.
 I can see there is a big difference and more to be done.

 David Chaplin: Founder